helloukr/helloukr/housing-en.md

 ## Swiss churches help
 Swiss churches help refugees from Ukraine.
-They connect private individuals who want to help with local churches and coordinate the accommodation of guests with aid organizations.
+They connect private individuals who want to help and coordinate the accommodation of guests together with aid organizations.

 - [Swiss churches help refugees from Ukraine](https://kirchen-helfen.ch)